-Most computers feature a 'Wi-Fi' button that turns the network connection on or off.
-If your computer has wireless access, but does not feature a Communication button, you may turn your wireless network on or off, or control what is shared over the network with the network management options.
-Search 'HomeGroup' and then click on HomeGroup.
+Most computers feature a wireless module and Wi-Fi button that turns the network connection on or off.
+You may also turn your wireless network on or off, or control what is shared over the network with the network management options.